oTree-org/otree-core/docs/_build/html/_sources/prerequisites.txt

 Prerequisites
 *************

-Before getting started with pTree, you need the following:
+Before getting started with pTree, you need the following.

 Python
 ======